ddesmond/deadline-container/README.md

 127.0.0.1       d10mongodb d10client d10rcs d10repo d10webservice deadline-web-app-backend deadline-web-app-frontend
 ```

 You can set a nginx instance to route the traffic to the Deadline Webservice and Deadline Monitor WebUI.
+This is not setup per defaults.

 ### If you find any bugs or a better setup solution please open an issue or a pull request and we can discus the changes and merge them.